Ergodicity of explicit logarithmic cocycles over IETs: Construction of the good rigidity sets

-For the sake of clarity, we postpone the proof of this result to Section \ref{sc:proof_full_measure_cond} and show first how to use it to define the sets $\Xi_n$ satisfying the conditions of Proposition \ref{prop:ergodicity_criterion}.
+{ In \S~\ref{sc:proof_full_measure_cond}, we will prove that good renormalization times exist for almost every IET with symmetric permutation (see Proposition~\ref{prop:full_measure_cond}).
+We now show how to use good renormalization times to define the rigidity sets $\Xi_n$, which will satisfy the conditions of Proposition \ref{prop:ergodicity_criterion} {(see \S~\ref{sec:goodtimes}).}